 This guide is meant to be taken on a bird watch!
 You will learn how to spot nests and identify a bird’s eggs.

-This brand new book will help you identify over 100 species of birds from the east coast to the west coast.
+This book will help you identify over 100 species of birds from the east coast to the west coast.

 Bird Related Literacy Ideas